range42/gh-repo-organizer/README.md

 **"No repositories found"**
 - Organization may have only private repositories (authenticate with `gh auth login`)
 - Organization name may be incorrect

+**"Repository 'repo-name' not found"** (when filtering)
+- Check spelling of the repository name
+- Ensure repositories are cloned first (run without `-s` flag)
+- Repository may be in a different case (names are case-sensitive)
+- Use the error output to see available repositories

 **"Permission denied"**
 - SSH key not configured properly